 Q: What is Micro Real Estate?

-A: Put simply, micro real estate is a small property that is capable of generating revenue – typically with the addition of hardware or a machine.
-A place for a Electric Vehicle Charger, Vending Machine, or even a parking spot are all examples of micro real estate properties.
+A: This is the most frequent of micro real estate FAQs.
+Put simply, micro real estate is a small property that is capable of generating revenue – typically with the addition of hardware or a machine.
+Micro real estate refers to the subcategory of real estate that involves small-scale properties such as vending machines, electric vehicle chargers, shipping container farms, ghost kitchens, solar panels and arrays, DOOH Advertising, 5G Nodes, ATMS, Helium Hotspots (Wi-Fi Crypto), Parking Spots, and RV Pads.
 Check out this blog post for a more in depth answer to this question.

 Q: How does a Micro-Property generate passive income?